-As of September 30, 2021, we had \$102.1 million of deferred revenue associated with the KKC Commercialization Agreement, of which \$64.5 million relates to the U.S. license which is a unit of account under the scope of Topic 808 and is not a deliverable under Topic 606, and \$37.6 million relates to the Ex-U.S. License and development services performance obligations which are under the scope of Topic 606.
+As of September 30, 2021, we had \$99.6 million of deferred revenue associated with the KKC Commercialization Agreement, of which \$64.5 million relates to the U.S. license which is a unit of account under the scope of Topic 808 and is not a deliverable under Topic 606, and \$35.1 million relates to the development services performance obligations which are under the scope of Topic 606.

-Our contract liabilities accounted for under Topic 606 relate to the amount of initial upfront consideration that was allocated to the research and development performance obligations as well as additional cost reimbursements in excess of revenue recognized.
-Contract liabilities are expected to be recognized over the duration of the performance obligations based on the costs incurred relative to total expected costs.
-Our contract liabilities may fluctuate due to changes in the total estimated cost of the performance obligations and our expected reimbursement of those costs.
-For the three months ended September 30, 2021, we recognized revenue of \$8.2 million that was included in the contract liabilities balance at June 30, 2021 related to performance obligations under ASC 606.
+Our contract liabilities accounted for under Topic 606 relate to the amount of initial upfront consideration that was allocated to the development services performance obligations.
+Contract liabilities are recognized over the duration of the performance obligations based on the costs incurred relative to total expected costs.